ErinFlyingSkyRocket/DjOpenKB/documentations/EXCHANGE_SMTP_RELAY_READINESS_AND_SETUP.md

 The Exchange certificate work uses the **Exchange Admin Center** and **Windows Certificate Manager**.
 The final Linux commands validate and prepare the exported public certificate for the DjOpenKB Docker container.

+### Fresh deployment order

+For a fresh DjOpenKB deployment, complete this guide before enabling SMTP notifications: export the public Exchange certificate, copy it to `ldap-certs/exchange-smtp.crt`, validate it on Linux, add the non-secret SMTP values to `.env`, add the mailbox credentials to the temporary Vault bootstrap file, deploy the stack, then run the controlled SMTP test.
+The wider application setup is in [DEPLOYMENT_GUIDE.md](DEPLOYMENT_GUIDE.md).

 ---

 ## Before you start